Rubble Removal and Reconstruction Reform

 Law on Exemptions & Demolished Buildings

-Law passed July 2025; includes
+Law passed July 2025; includes tax/service exemptions, conditional

-tax/service exemptions, conditional financial aid, and duty-free vehicle
+financial aid, and duty-free vehicle replacement.

 Parliament / MoF